chicago-joe/Iceberg-Order-Prediction-Algorithm-Quantitative-Trading-with-ML/iceberg-prediction-whitepaper-v2.md

 ![Precision-Recall Curve](/assets/precision_recall_curve.*)

-*Image 11: Precision-recall curve showing the trade-off between precision and recall.
+*Precision-recall curve showing the trade-off between precision and recall.
 The average precision of 0.53 indicates the model's ability to balance between capturing opportunities and avoiding false positives.*

 ![ROC Curve](/assets/roc_auc_plot.*)

-*Image 12: ROC curve showing the trade-off between true positive rate and false positive rate.
+*ROC curve showing the trade-off between true positive rate and false positive rate.
 The area under the curve of 0.48 suggests room for further optimization.*

 These curves help in understanding the model's performance across different threshold settings, which is critical for calibrating the model for different trading scenarios.